Marty Reisman: Competitive play

-He won five bronze medals at the World Table Tennis Championships, starting with a men's team event bronze at 1948 World Table Tennis Championships, followed by three medals at the 1949 World Table Tennis Championships in the men's singles, the men's team and the mixed doubles with Peggy McLean.
+Reisman won five bronze medals at the World Table Tennis Championships, starting with a men's team event bronze at 1948 World Table Tennis Championships, followed by three medals at the 1949 World Table Tennis Championships in the men's singles, the men's team and the mixed doubles with Peggy McLean.
 His fifth medal came in 1952 in the men's doubles with Douglas Cartland at the 1952 World Table Tennis Championships.

+In 1952 Reisman was a favorite to win the World Championships in Bombay, India.
+He lost, however, in an early round to the Japanese player Hiroji Satoh, who was one of the first players to use an improved paddle with a rubberized foam sponge layer.
+Satoh went on to win the Men's Singles title.

 Reisman won 22 major table tennis titles from 1946 to 2002, including two United States Opens and a British Open.

+During the late 1950s and early 1960s, he ran the Riverside Table Tennis Club on 96th Street, just off Broadway.
+The club had many well-known patrons, including actor Dustin Hoffman, chess prodigy Bobby Fischer, and author Kurt Vonnegut.

 Later life

-He became the oldest player to win an open national competition in a racket sport by winning the 1997 United States National Hardbat Championship at the age of 67.
+Reisman became the oldest player to win an open national competition in a racket sport by winning the 1997 United States National Hardbat Championship at the age of 67.

-Reisman continued to be one of the most visible presences and known personalities in the table tennis world.
 He was a flamboyant figure, known for regularly wearing fashionable, bright clothing, accompanied by his signature fedora and Panama hats.

-He appeared on the Late Show with David Letterman in 2008.
-The guest, Matthew Broderick, mentioned Reisman while talking about his ping-pong hobby.
+In 2008, he appeared on the Late Show with David Letterman.
+Fellow guest Matthew Broderick mentioned Reisman while talking about his ping-pong hobby.
 Letterman then revealed Reisman was in the studio, emerging to perform his signature trick of attempting to split a cigarette with a ping-pong ball live on stage.

 Reisman was president of Table Tennis Nation at the time of his death in December 2012.

 Personal life

-He was married to Yoshiko Reisman and had one daughter, Debbie.
+Reisman was married twice, and had a daughter, Debbie, with his first wife, Geri Falk.
+His second wife was Yoshiko Koshino.

 Death

-He died on December 7, 2012, in Manhattan, New York due to heart and lung complications.
+Reisman died on December 7, 2012, at the age of 82, in New York City.
+The cause of death was heart and lung complications.

-Film

-Marty Supreme is an upcoming film inspired by Marty Reisman.
-Josh Safdie directed the film and Timothée Chalamet stars in the lead role.
-Although not a biographical film, the fictional lead character 'Marty Mauser,' a table tennis hustler from the Lower East Side, was loosely based on Reisman.